 Eastern Maine Community College requires applicants to have earned a high school diploma or state high school equivalency certificate (GED or HiSET).
-Algebra I is required for admission into all programs.
-In addition, applicants must meet all other program-specific requirements.
+In addition, applicants must meet all program-specific requirements.
 The College maintains a "rolling admissions" policy for most programs, allowing candidates to apply and be considered for acceptance until the programs are filled with qualified students.

-Due to the competitive nature of the Medical Radiography, Nursing, and Surgical Technology programs, a "selective admissions" policy is followed.
-Applicants to these programs are strongly encouraged to apply early as the file review can begin as early as November.
-The deadline to submit an application to Medical Radiography and Nursing is December 30 each year.
-The deadline to submit an application to the Surgical Technology program is February 1 each year.
+Due to the competitive nature of the Medical Radiography program, a "selective admissions" policy is followed.
+Applicants to this program are strongly encouraged to apply early as the file review can begin as early as November.
+The deadline to submit an application to Medical Radiography is December 30 each year.
 If necessary, applications for competitive programs may reopen at the discretion of the College.